 There is a criminal offence under Section 76 of the Serious Crime Act 2015 in relation to coercive and controlling behaviour within the context of domestic abuse.
 This sets out the importance of recognising the harm and cumulative impact on the victim caused by these patterns of behaviour.

-Professionals or agencies working with adults have a key role in identifying children who need safeguarding.
+Professionals or agencies working with adults have a key role in identifying others who may be at risk.
 Everyone must be aware that in situations in which there is a concern that an adult may be experiencing abuse and there are children in the same household, they too could be at risk.

-If a professional or agency working with such adults becomes aware that a child is or may be experiencing abuse or neglect they have a duty to safeguard and promote the welfare of the child/ren.
+If a professional or agency working with adults becomes aware that a child is or may be experiencing abuse or neglect, they have a duty to safeguard and promote the welfare of the child/ren.
 In such situations Adult Social Care and Children’s Services should work jointly.

 Reporting a concern about a child to the local authority

 Anyone who has concerns about the welfare of a child can contact a single countywide phone number, known as the Integrated Front door (IFD).
 Monday to Friday between 9am-5pm: 01403 229900